Living in Indonesia, A Site for Expatriates

 Apartments come in three types:

 Serviced apartments are normally the most expensive to rent as they provide maid service similar to star-rated hotels.
-These apartments are normally furnished, can have one to four bedrooms, a kitchen, living room and perhaps a sitting room.
+These apartments are normally furnished, can have one to three bedrooms, a kitchen, living room and perhaps a sitting room.
 The maid will change the linen, clean your apartment and in some cases even do the dishes.
 Some complexes have a laundry room and or laundry service, others may provide a washer and or dryer in the apartment.

-Besides their actual location, The primary differences between different apartment complexes are the arrangement of rooms as well as the quality of the construction.
+Besides their actual location, the primary differences between different apartment complexes are the arrangement of rooms as well as the quality of the construction.
 The size of apartments varies as well.
 One complex may have very small two bedroom apartments while another may have quite large ones.